chengchengcode/ALMA-data-reduction-tips/README.md

 ## 7, How to obtain the calibrated ms file?

+0，cycle 0 or early cycle data is calibrated and can be downloaded from ALMA archive: https://almascience.eso.org/aq/ or https://almascience.eso.org/alma-data/science-verification Some of the large programs provide the ms files: https://almascience.eso.org/alma-data/lp

 1, run script_for_pi.py in the CASA with recommended version in the QA report, or readme.txt.
 For the CASA version above 4.2.2, it works good.

 2, EA, EU and US ARC can provide calibrated measurement sets obtained from script_for_pi.py .